prachee-n16/blog/content/100 Study/104 Subject-Specific Learning/104.2 Programming/Network Terminology.md

 - LAN: interconnection of a set of computers by means of a single wired, broadcast medium
 - WLAN: interconnection of a set of computers by means of a single wireless, broadcast medium
 	- Difference between LAN and WLAN is slightly more than just being wired and wireless; revisit later after discussing how the Internet works?

+**Terms and Definitions**
+- **Model of time**: There are two models of time in relation to when information is transferred by a receiver
+	- Continuous time: In this model, a node can start transmitting at any time
+	- Slotted time: In this model, a node can start transmitting only at the beginning of a time slot and transmission can not overrun a slot
+- Communication directions
+	- **Full duplex:** In full duplex communication, a node can transmit a frame and receive a frame exactly at the same time
+	- **Half Duplex:** in half duplex communication, a node can either transmit a frame or receive a frame at any given instant